S2E/s2e/src/Tutorials/PoV/pov.rst

     DARPA's `Cyber Grand Challenge <http://archive.darpa.mil/cybergrandchallenge/>`_ (CGC) was the world's first all-machine hacking tournament.
 S2E was a key component in CodeJitsu's Cyber Reasoning System (CRS) and was used to automatically to find vulnerabilities and exploit them.
 This tutorial walks you through the theory behind automated PoV generation.
-After you are done reading it, you can get your hands dirty in this `follow-up <CGC/index.rst>`_.
+After you are done reading it, you can get your hands dirty in this `follow-up <index.rst>`_.

 Understanding the Execution of a Vulnerable Program